Sports in the Las Vegas metropolitan area: Soccer

+Back in 2012, Las Vegas was awarded a MASL soccer team called The Las Vegas Legends who began playing in the Orleans Arena & the Las Vegas Sports Park until 2016.
+In 2019, the Legends returned this time as a member of the NPSL in 2020 and won the Southwest Division in 2021.
+The Legends are now in the NISA Nation and currently play at Peter Johann Memorial Field.

 Hockey

 In 2020, the Las Vegas area became home of an American Hockey League franchise when the San Antonio Rampage relocated to the market as the Henderson Silver Knights.
-The team which is minor league affiliate of the Golden Knights played in Orleans Arena until a Dollar Loan Center was constructed in Henderson.
+The team which is minor league affiliate of the Golden Knights played in Orleans Arena until the venue now known as Lee's Family Forum was constructed in Henderson.

 Previously the Las Vegas area had minor hockey teams in the Las Vegas Thunder of the International Hockey League and later Las Vegas Wranglers of the ECHL.

 Arena Football

-In 2022, the Vegas Knight Hawks of the Indoor Football League began play at Dollar Loan Center.
+In 2022, the Vegas Knight Hawks of the Indoor Football League began play at Lee's Family Forum (then known as Dollar Loan Center).
 The Knight Hawks are owned by Vegas Golden Knights owner Bill Foley.

 Previously, Las Vegas was home to the Las Vegas Sting, Las Vegas Gladiators, and Las Vegas Outlaws, all from the also defunct Arena Football League.

+Lacrosse

+In 2021, the National Lacrosse League expanded to Henderson and are called The Las Vegas Desert Dogs.
+They play in the Lee's Family Forum & 2 of their owners are Steve Nash & Wayne Gretzky.

+Volleyball

+In 2024, the Vegas Thrill of the Pro Volleyball Federation made their inaugural season debut.
+The Thrill are one of 7 teams in the PVF to have kicked off the league's first ever season.

+Esports

+In 2022, Las Vegas got an Esports team who were relocating from Paris called the Vegas Falcons (formerly known as the Vegas Legion) who are a part of the Call of Duty League.
+In 2023, the Vegas Eternal, an Esports team for the video game league Overwatch League, also relocated to Las Vegas from Paris.
+Las Vegas also got another Esports team back in 2020 called the Vegas Inferno.
+They compete in leagues like the Valorant Champions Tour & Apex Legends Global Series.